suzannejmatthews/aosk/chapter1.md

 ![Pi1](http://www.suzannejmatthews.com/images/aosk/chapter1/PiBoard.jpg)

-* **USB port:** these ports are used to connect input devices, such as a mouse or a keyboard.
-* **HDMI port:**  used to connect a monitor to the Pi
-* **microUSB port:** this is the port where we connect the power cable
-* **Ethernet port:** used to connect the Pi to the internet or another computer.
-* **GPIO pins:** useful for interfacing with hardware.
-We won't use those in these tutorials.
-In addition, the Raspberry Pi has integrated wireless and Bluetooth.
-That means you can connect to the internet via a wireless access point, or connect the Pi wirelessly to Bluetooth-enabled devices.

 Your Raspberry Pi is a fully functioning computer.
 That means when you boot it up, you would see a Desktop environment, just like when you boot up a laptop!
 At this point, if you have a separate HDMI enabled monitor, a USB keyboard and USB mouse that you can connect your Pi, you can plug those in, power up your Pi, and log in.
 The username is `root` and the password is `toor`.
 If you can succesfully log in at this point, congratulations!
 You are now ready to move on to the fun part!
 Click [here](#ready-to-go) to continue.

 To learn more about the Raspberry Pi, click [here](chapter1advanced.md).

 ## Advanced Setup